Superfast iterative refinement of low rank approximation of a matrix based on ALS method and random sampling: Numerical Tests

+We computed an initial crude LRA (rank-$r$ approximation) of an input matrix $M$ in two ways: (i) First apply the Range Finder (\cite[Alg.
+4.1]{HMT11}) with no oversampling to compute an orthogonal matrix $Q\in \mathbb{R}^{m\times r}$, given an input matrix of the size $m\times n$ and a target rank $r$; then output rank-$r$ LRA $QQ^TM$ (this initialization is not superfast).

+(ii) First apply a single ACA loop to compute CUR LRA $CG^{-1}R$, where the generator matrix $G$ is an $r\times r$ submatrix of $M$ and $C$ and $R$ are corresponding column and row submatrices of $M$, respectively.
+Namely, first compute Strong RRQR (Rank Revealing QR) factorization of randomly selected column submatrix $C_0$; the resulting permutation matrix determines a row index set and a submatrix $R$.
+Then compute Strong RRQR factorization of the matrix $R$; the resulting permutation matrix determines a column index set and hence matrix $C$ and generator $G$.
+The computation of Strong RRQR factorization of skinny matrices is superfast for $r^2\ll \min\{m,n\}$.
+Continue by performing a small number of ACA steps, leaving some room for refinement and keeping the computation superfast, so that our refinement cost is comparable with the cost of ACA initialization, with which we have still consistently improved an initial LRA significantly in two or three refinement steps.

-At the refinement stage of our tests, we sampled $d$ columns and $d$ rows, for $d=15r$, which turned out to be sufficiently large in our tests, even though support for our proofs required much larger samples of order $r^2\epsilon^{-2}$.
+We applied Alg. \ref{algalter} separately to the two initial approximations (i) and (ii) above.
+For each alternating refinement step we sampled $d$ columns or $d$ rows, for $d=15r$, which turned out to be sufficiently large in our tests, even though for the formal support of our refinement results we need much larger samples of order $r^2\epsilon^{-2}$.

-For comparison, we also included the results of testing two other approaches to solving the generalized LLSP.